Habib-creater/stm32f411-imu-development-board/README.md

 The board uses a **4-layer PCB** designed using **Altium Designer**.

-The multilayer design provides a structured routing environment for the MCU, IMU, USB interface, power distribution and supporting circuitry.
+The multilayer design provides a structured routing environment for the MCU, IMU, USB interface, power distribution, and supporting circuitry.

 ### PCB Characteristics